BattModels/electrodep/README.md

 The standard input and analysis files for reproducing the results are in `/test/tests/paper-files` folder.

+### Liquid Crystalline Electrolyte Battery Phase-Field Simulation Data
+The data that support the findings of the paper are also also available in the form of `.mat` and `.m` files

 ## How to run

 Install MOOSE framework from [https://www.mooseframework.org/getting_started/index.html](https://www.mooseframework.org/getting_started/index.html)